janstrohschein/KOARCH/Big_Data_Platform/Docker/readme.md

 Furthermore it is also possible to define a common network for all containers and to specify how Docker volumes should be used.

 ## |- readme
-The `readme.md` explains the module / use case and gives usage instructions.
+The `readme.md` explains the module/use case and gives usage instructions.